Welcome to LookChem.com Sign In|Join Free

 Uses

-2. At this time no important industrial uses of lithium peroxide are known.
-One interesting potential application is in the field of atmosphere regeneration for undersea and space applications, since the compound reacts with carbon dioxide to release oxygen: Li2O2+C02 -> Li2CO3 + 0.5O2.
+One interesting potential application of lithium peroxide is in the field of atmosphere regeneration for undersea and space applications.
+The compound reacts with carbon dioxide to release oxygen, making it a promising candidate for life support systems in extreme environments.

 Preparation